hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

                    common reason codes
 ```

-!!! types note ""
-    You can easily tailor the output format of squeue to your own needs.
-Use the _--format (-o)_ or _--Format (-O)_ options to request a comma separated list of job information to be displayed.
-See the man page for more information: _man squeue_
+See the man page for more information: `man squeue`

 ### Job States

-During its lifetime, a job passes through several states.
-The most common states are PENDING, RUNNING, SUSPENDED, COMPLETING, and COMPLETED.
+During its lifetime, a job passes through several states:

 ```Bash
 PD                 Pending.
 Job is waiting for resource allocation